GeoscienceAustralia/anuga_core/INSTALL.rst

 Ubuntu Install
 ++++++++++++++

 AnuGA is developed on Ubuntu.
-The preferred way t oinstall the dependencies is to use the standard ubuntu ``apt-get`` method.
+The preferred way to install the dependencies is to use the standard ubuntu ``apt-get`` method.

 We have a script in the ``tools`` directory,